Andrea Gallo: Biography

 Gallo was accused of being a communist, and this led the curia to decide his removal.
 The measure of the archbishop caused the parish and the town to protest, although the curia did not turn back and ordered Gallo to obey.
 He refused the assignment to Capraia, believing that there he would be totally and permanently isolated.
 Some time later, he was welcomed by the parish priest of St. Benedict at Port of Genoa, Don Federico Rebora, and together with a small group he established the Community of San Benedetto al Porto.
 In an interview in August 2007 at La storia siamo noi ("Preti di strada") on Rai Tre, Gallo said: "My gospels are not four...
-We have been following for years and years the gospel according to De André, a path that is in obstinate and contrary direction.
+We have been following for years and years the gospel according to De André, a path that is in an obstinate and contrary direction.
 And we can confirm it, note it: from diamonds nothing was born, from dung flowers bloom."

 Since the foundation of the Community of San Benedetto al Porto, Gallo was committed to pacifism and to the recovery of marginalized people, even advocating for the legalization of soft drugs.
 In 2006, Gallo was fined for smoking marijuana in the town hall of Genoa to protest against the law on drugs in Italy.
 He actively supported the No Dal Molin movement of Vicenza against the construction of a new U.S. military base in Padua.
 In April 2008, Gallo joined the V2-Day organized by Beppe Grillo.
 On 27 June 2009, he participated to the 2009 Genoa gay pride parade, complaining about the uncertainties of the Catholic Church in respect of homosexuality.
-An LGBT rights advocate, Gallo was honored on 15 August 2011 as "Gay Character of the Year" by Gay.it in Torre del Lago.
+An LGBT rights advocate, Gallo was honoured on 15 August 2011 as "Gay Character of the Year" by Gay.it in Torre del Lago.
 In 2013, he said that the Catholic Church needed an openly gay pope.

-Video of Gallo singing resistance song Bella ciao during mass with a congregation was recorded in 2012.
+A video of Gallo singing the resistance song Bella ciao during mass with a congregation was recorded in 2012.
 In 2016, Jacobin magazine uploaded the video to social media, receiving hundreds of thousands of views, and occasionally re-uploads the Don Gallo rendition.

 Gallo died in Genoa on 22 May 2013 at the age of 84.
 His death was announced by Domenico Chionetti, spokesman for the Community of San Benedetto al Porto.